Updated April 2026

 Every VA loan has a funding fee - a one-time charge that goes to the VA to keep the program running.
 It ranges from 1.25% to 3.3% of the loan amount depending on your down payment and whether it's your first use.

-But here's what many veterans don't realize: the funding fee is completely waived if you have a service-connected disability rating of 10% or higher.
+But a lot of veterans don't know this: the funding fee is completely waived if you have a service-connected disability rating of 10% or higher.
 On a $400,000 loan, that's a savings of $5,000 to $13,200.
 It's also waived for surviving spouses of veterans who died in service or from service-connected disabilities.

 If your disability rating is pending at the time of closing, you can still get the exemption retroactively.
 The VA will refund the funding fee once your rating is confirmed.